-24. The White Buffalo The Lakota tell of the appearance of a white buffalo which transformed into a messenger, a girl carrying a sacred bundle.
+24. THE WHITE BUFFALO - The Lakota tell of the appearance of a white buffalo transforming into a messenger, a girl carrying a sacred bundle.
 The messenger taught the people the ceremonies and prayers they would need to survive, then transformed again into a white buffalo, disappearing across the prairie.